 Sir John Franklin School is the north campus for the Arts-Centred Learning (ACL) alternative program.
-It is located in the northeast community of Mayland Heights and serves Grade 5-9 students in Areas I, II and III.
+It is located in the northeast community of Mayland Heights and serves Grade 5-9 students in Areas 1, 2, and 3.
 The school's enrollment includes students residing in many communities north of the Bow River.
 Charter busing is provided for candidates that have qualified for the program.

 About the School

 Sir John Franklin School was built in 1965 and is situated on 11.79 acres.
 Extensive renovations were completed during the 2006-07 school year and included new flooring, lighting and the refurbishment of the drama, dance and band rooms.
 Sir John Franklin School features:

 - Four class sets of MacBooks

 - Learning Commons